danielkrainas/shex/README.md

 Goble can install itself onto your system using the command `install` command with the `-self` option:

-> $ goble install -self
+> $ shex install -self

 or to a specific location:

-> $ goble install -self /path/to/install/goble/in
+> $ shex install -self /path/to/install/shex/in

 If the path does not exist, it will be created.